 suggesting responses to fearmongering (unsubstansiated beliefs) about Syrian refugees

-Inspired by current events like this (pictured above), along with Tim Evan’s Facebook post today asking:
+Inspired by current events like the one depicted in this article in Democracy Now: “Nativist Hysteria” Against Syrian Refugees Echoes U.S. Rejection of Jewish Refugees in 1930s; along with Tim Evan’s Facebook post today asking:

 “As folklorists, what role should we take re politicians who use urban legends to stoke fear of minorities?”